-Dr. Timothy B. Jay, a professor of psychology at North Adams State College in Massachusetts, has been studying the patterns of cursing and other forms ofaggressive language among children.
+Dr. Timothy B. Jay, a professor of psychology at North Adams State College in Massachusetts, has been studying the patterns of cursing and other forms of aggressive language among children.
 He's found that here, as in other areas of verbal development, girls take the lead.
-On average, three- andfour-year-old girls know 23 aggressive phrases and curses, compared with only 17 for the boys.
+On average, 3- and 4-year-old girls know 23 aggressive phrases and curses, compared with only 17 for the boys.

 It's important to understand not only why children speak this way, but also how their interpretations of these words are often quite different from ours.

-A three-year-old may use "potty language" to tease a playmate.
+A 3-year-old may use "potty language" to tease a playmate.
 She's not being literal, of course.
-Instead, it's a way for her to own her recent mastery oftoilet training or even her current struggle with it.
+Instead, it's a way for her to own her recent mastery of toilet training or even her current struggle with it.
+The same holds true when one preschooler calls another a "fraidy cat" or something similar.
 These are years of intense emotions.
-One of the challenges facing preschoolers is learning to keeptheir emotions under greater control.
+One of the challenges facing preschoolers is learning to keep their emotions under greater control.
 By calling someone else such a name, a child can send the message that she's not scared.
-Once again, the language ofthe child reflects the developmental issues that dominate her own life.
+Once again, the language of the child reflects the developmental issues that dominate her own life.

 It's highly unlikely that you'll be able to protect your children from hearing foul language.
-It's all around them in preschool, on the playground, and ontelevision, even if those words are never uttered at home.
-The real challenge is to help children learn when using such language is socially appropriateand to help them master the verbal skills they'll need to express themselves more effectively without using such language.
+It's all around them in preschool, on the playground, and on the screens they use, even if those words are never uttered at home.
+The real challenge is to help children learn when using such language is socially appropriate and to help them master the verbal skills they'll need to express themselves more effectively without using such language.

-- Suggest an alternative.
 Teach alternative phrases ("Darn it!") to your children.
-Simply telling a child not to do something isn't as effective as offering a different but equally satisfying behavior.
+As with other problem behaviors, simply telling a child not to do something isn't as effective as offering a different but equally satisfying behavior.
 Suggesting alternative phrases lets your child know that you're aware of her strong emotions and gives her a way to express those emotions in a more acceptable fashion.